BGMwebdev/SpeedTypingGame/README.md

 ### User Experience
 - #### Target audience
+    - People who want to become faster at typing either on mobile or keyboard.
+    - People who want to play a challenging game.
+    - People who want to play a quick and fun game.

 - #### User Requirements and Expectations
+    - The game's playability should be intuitive.
+    - The game's navigation should be accessible through keyboard and mouse use.
+    - People should be able to receive an email.
+    - People should be able to return to start and play again without refreshing the page or use of browser window.
+    - The game should look good on different sizes.

 - #### User Stories
+    - I would like to be challenged in the game.
+    - I would like to have feedback wether or not I type the word correctly.
+    - I want to be able to start typing directly, without having to click on the box first.
+    - I want to be able to have to scorre send to me.
+    - I want to get feedback wether or not the score was send.
+    - I want to be able to play again right after.

+- #### Site Owner Stories
+    -

 ### Features:
 - #### Header